 Traditional farming adheres to traditional methods of agriculture and makes use of old age equipment and methods in order to farm such as the hoe, plough and oxen.
-Because orthodox methods of farming was developed before technology and more modern machinery and equipment, it uses mainly hand held equipment and a lot smaller equipment to get the job done.
+Because orthodox methods of farming were developed before technology and more modern machinery and equipment, it uses mainly hand held equipment and a lot smaller equipment to get the job done.
 Some methods used in old farming are ploughing where the soil is dug to make it loose.
 This is to bring all the nutrients to the top and put seeds on the bottom to make the crops grow easier and better.
 Old ploughing methods were usually a cart and a horse pulling it across the land in order to dig up the soil and let the nutrients get to the top.
 Another method of old farming irrigation.
 Where water is transported to the soil and put on it to let the crop Grow.
 In older days this was usually done by buckets or a series of dishes dug around the land, so that when the rain fell, it would fill up the ditch and be able to get to the soil.
-This relied a lot on the weather, an meant that certain crops could only be grown in certain places or they would not get the correct amount of water or vitamins to thrive much of old farming was done by manual labour meaning that farmers needed a lot of employees to sow seeds, water them and to harvest them.
+This relied a lot on the weather, and meant that certain crops could only be grown in certain places or they would not get the correct amount of water or vitamins to thrive much of old farming was done by manual labour meaning that farmers needed a lot of employees to sow seeds, water them and to harvest them.
 This meant that people were out on farms for hours a day sometimes seven days a week making it hard work

 2.1 Statement of the Problem